 The primary mission of the Exercise Science program is to offer high quality courses, instruction, and practical experiences leading to baccalaureate degree in Exercise Science.
 Exercise Science provides students with classroom and laboratory experiences concentrating on the applied science of human performance and physical activity.
 Our graduates are highly successful in pursuing graduate programs in physical therapy, occupational therapy, exercise physiology, and athletic training, as well as other health, physical activity, research, and rehabilitative professions.
 Upon completion of the Exercise Science Program, our students are qualified to work in entry level cardiopulmonary rehabilitation, strength and conditioning, corporate fitness, and more!

-The exercise science program consists of 120 hours, 55 of which are from required courses in the major and 46 of which are from the University’s general education requirement.
+The Exercise Science program consists of 120 hours, 55 of which are from required courses in the major, 38-39 of which are from the university’s colonnade requirements, and 26-27 of which are from pre-professional prerequisites, electives, or minor courses.
 Areas of study include human nutrition, exercise physiology, applied exercise physiology, biomechanics, motor learning, clinical exercise physiology, basic athletic training, strength & conditioning, measurement & evaluation, and exercise testing & prescription.
 Practicum and internship experiences are also requirements for this degree.

-Take a look at some of the great things our students are doing:
+Take a look at some of the great things our students and faculty are doing: